Arsenal beat Sporting with late Havertz goal in Champions League quarters

 Raya was forced into action again to smother Geny Catamo’s low drive from an acute angle inside the penalty area.

-Arsenal were on the rack but Noni Madueke nearly gave them the lead against the run of play with an in-swinging corner that cannoned off the bar.
+Arsenal were on the rack, but Noni Madueke nearly gave them the lead against the run of play with an in-swinging corner that cannoned off the bar.

 Unable to establish any attacking rhythm in a cagey half, it took Arsenal 42 minutes to muster a shot on target.

-Even then Martin Odegaard’s blast from the edge of the area was straight at Sporting goalkeeper Rui Silva.
+Even then, Martin Odegaard’s blast from the edge of the area was straight at Sporting goalkeeper Rui Silva.

 Arteta’s frustration was palpable as he urged Madueke and Ben White to press harder when Sporting were in possession.

-Arsenal were marginally improved after the break and Leandro Trossard dragged his shot wide from 18 yards before Odegaard almost caught out Silva with a free-kick immediately after half-time.
+Arsenal were marginally improved after the break, and Leandro Trossard dragged his shot wide from 18 yards before Odegaard almost caught out Silva with a free-kick immediately after half-time.

 Martin Zubimendi thought he had given Arsenal the lead in the 63rd minute with a close-range finish, but the midfielder’s goal was disallowed for offside against Viktor Gyokeres.